TYPHOID TEST AT HOME (WIDAL TEST)

 The incubation length (the time interval between exposure to an infection and the surfacing of the first symptoms) of Enteric fever is 6-30 days.
 Typhoid fever has a gradual start.
-In the beginning, there is a growing feeling of fatigue alongside with a fever which will increase with each passing day.
-By the fourth or fifth day the fever may change from low-grade to as high as 102°F–104°F (38°C–40°C).
+In the beginning, there is a growing feeling of fatigue alongside a fever which will increase with each passing day.
+By the fourth or fifth day, the fever may change from low-grade to as high as 102°F–104°F (38°C–40°C).
 Known as the Stepladder fever pattern, this used to be the hallmark symptom of Typhoid however, is now witnessed in very few cases.
 The patient may as well go through a headache, weakness, and loss of appetite.
 Abdominal pain, diarrhoea, or constipation is common but not threatening.
-A transient rash of rose-colored spots can sometimes be viewed on the trunk (Rose spots).
+A transient rash of rose-coloured spots can sometimes be viewed on the trunk (Rose Spots).

-The sickness can stay for a month, if untreated.
+The sickness can last for a month, if untreated.
 Early detection and treatment are necessary as life-threatening complications of typhoid fever normally happen after 2–3 weeks of sickness and may cause intestinal bleeding or perforation.